 Where is Auschwitz location?

-Although it may seem unbelievable, many people still wonder where is Auschwitz.
+Although it may seem unbelievable, many people still wonder where is Auschwitz location.
 If you’re one of them, we’ll give you a comprehensive answer.

 Auschwitz Birkenau Memorial and Museum lays in the Southern Poland.
 It’s the best and most important attraction of this area.
 According to official statistics, over 2 millions people visit Auschwitz every year from 2017.
 Auschwitz museum lays between several major Polish cities, from where you can easily get to the museum.